useblocks/sphinx-needs/docs/directives/needarch.rst

 This function takes undefined amounts of current need links option names as arguments.

-Then it executes :ref:`jinja_uml` automatically for all links/need_ids defined from the given arguments.
+Then it executes :ref:`needuml_jinja_uml` automatically for all links/need_ids defined from the given arguments.

 |ex|